-Example results of the swing tank simulation are shown in Figure , for an example with 2000 gallons of hot water used per day, 6 kW of temperature maintenance losses, a supply temperature of 120°F, and a storage temperature of 150 °F. The blue bars are the hot water demand at the supply temperature which is the same curve as Figure ; this is what occupants are using at the taps.
+Example results of the swing tank simulation are shown in Error!
+Reference source not found., for an example with 2000 gallons of hot water used per day, 6 kW of temperature maintenance losses, a supply temperature of 120°F, and a storage temperature of 150 °F. The blue bars are the hot water demand at the supply temperature which is the same curve as Figure 9; this is what occupants are using at the taps.
 The grey bars are the volume of hot water drawn from the swing tank and primary system at the swing tank temperature, calculated using a mixing ratio.
-The greater the swing tank temperature the greater the percent difference is between the two bars.
+The greater the swing tank temperature, the greater the percent difference is between the two bars.